AndresSamboni/ApliWeb-Works/ApliWeb_v2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Conditions to develop

+The project is developed to be used in Spanish by the user, but all the code is created in English.
+Additionally, variables are defined with camelCase, constants are defined with capital letters, and all declarations have the full TypeScript language syntax.